How much does a new roof cost?

 And while this seems pretty straightforward, the reason we let you know about what a roof replacement consists of is that, though rare, some companies in the past have installed a new roof on the existing roof to cut corners.

 So now that you know what exactly a roof replacement consists of, let’s look at the costs.

 Roofs are priced by what is commonly referred to in the roofing industry as a “Square.”

-Almost all companies use this term to price roofs and costs such as underlayment, tear off, etc are factored into the square price.
+For example, a townhome that has 1,000 square feet of roof would require 10 “Squares” of shingles.
+Almost all companies use this term to price roofs, and costs such as underlayment, tear-off, etc., are factored into the square price.

 - The size of your home,

 - The slope,